-Use your Alt+F function to find any term related to VoIP and the Telecom world!
+Use your Alt + F or Command + F keys on your keyboard to find any term related to VoIP and the Telecom world!

 API - Application Programming Interface.
 An API allows two applications to communicate.
 It's what enables data to be seamlessly distributed to different applications on different devices in different locations, and then updated and manipulated in real time.
 They're at the heart of cloud-based Unified Communications.

 Asynchronous Transfer Mode - A high-speed networking standard for voice and data.
 It's typically used for private long-distance networks.
 ATM utilizes fixed-sized cells rather than the variable-length packets Ethernet utilizes.
 This makes it easier to manage bandwidth; however, it is typically more expensive.